Poonamsh06/Poonamsh06/README.md

 * **EsteticaNow:** Led the development of User, Vendor, and Professional apps.
 Implemented real-time location-based discovery and Google Maps SDK.
 * **Tickk.in:** Built a community-based e-commerce platform with a custom bidding system and local seller integration.
 * **Alpha Circle:** Developed a group communication system featuring real-time chat and automated meeting notifications.
-* **DevDaily:** A task-tracking tool designed to help developers stay consistent with coding and interview preparation.

 ---